-The internal auditor's role is to review the effectiveness of the internal control environment, and to make recommendations where it is felt necessary.
+The internal auditor's role is to give advice on financial matters and review the effectiveness of the internal control environment, and to make recommendations where it is felt necessary.
 Under the conventional "Three Lines of Defence" methodology, Internal Audit provides the third line of defence.
-It is important that academies understand that the prime responsibility for internal control (first line of defence) lies with each School's management.
-The engagement of an Internal Audit function does not take away the responsibility for management to effectively manage the day-to-day risks of the organisation and introduce and operate effective internal controls as part of this process.
-Internal Audit is not responsible for internal control within an organisation; it is responsible for reporting on the effectiveness of internal controls that management have put in place.
+It is important that Academies understand that the prime responsibility for internal control (first line of defence) lies with each School's management.
+The engagement of an Internal Audit function does not take away the responsibility for management to effectively manage the day to-day risks of the organisation and introduce and operate effective internal controls as part of this process.